Find Affordable College Courses

 20 Yearly Graduations

-New York University is the 7th most popular school in the nation for students seeking a doctor's degree in public administration and social service.
+New York University is the 7th most popular school in the nation for students seeking a doctor's degree in public administration & social service.
 Roughly 52,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-During the 2020-2021 academic year, 20 people received their doctor's degree in public administration and social service from NYU.
-About 85% of this group were women, and 35% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+During the most recent year for which we have data, 20 people received their doctor's degree in public administration & social service from NYU.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 88% were women.
+New York University public administration & social service graduates who receive their doctor's degree go on to jobs earning a median salary of $82,087.

 19 Yearly Graduations

-The University of Tennessee - Knoxville is the 8th most popular school in the nation for students seeking a doctor's degree in public administration and social service.
+The University of Tennessee - Knoxville is the 8th most popular school in the nation for students seeking a doctor's degree in public administration & social service.
 Each year, around 30,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,332 per year, while in-state graduate students, on average, pay $11,468 per year.
-The public administration and social service program at The University of Tennessee - Knoxville awarded 19 doctor's degrees during the 2020-2021 school year.
-Around 26% of these students were from an underrepresented racial-ethnic group, and 95% were women.
+During the most recent year for which we have data, 19 people received their doctor's degree in public administration & social service from UT Knoxville.
+Of these students, 80% were women and 36% were members of underrepresented racial-ethnic groups.
+Data shows that UT Knoxville graduates that hold this degree go on to make a median salary of $82,087.

 #9